-No, it's people like that I respect even more because they are going against the ‘norm' of what other activists in that space are saying (you can't lose weight).
+No, it's people like that I respect even more because they are going against the ‘norm' of what other activists in the space are saying (you can't lose weight).

 Is It Ok To Want To Be Thinner & Body Positive?

-When I came across this article (thanks Kelly for sending me the link!) – Fighting Fat Discrimination, but Still Wanting to Lose Weight – Is it OK to be “body positive” while striving to be thinner? – I freaking devoured it and then went back and re-read it again!
+When I came across this article – Fighting Fat Discrimination, but Still Wanting to Lose Weight – Is it OK to be “body positive” while striving to be thinner? – I freaking devoured it and then went back and re-read it again!